 Present Day

-• The main fort structure with its impressive walls and bastions
+• The original fort walls and bastions

-• Well-maintained gardens and open spaces
+• Well-maintained gardens and open lawns

-• An open-air auditorium where cultural programs are held
+• An open-air auditorium for cultural programmes

 Visitor Information